Congressional District # 08

 JACOBSVILLE NEIGHBORHOOD SOIL CONTAMINATIONEPA ID# INN000508142

-The Jacobsville Neighborhood Soil Contamination Superfund (Jacobsville) site is located in Evansville, Indiana.
-Over time, soil had become contaminated with lead and arsenic due to emissions from former foundries and other factories in the area.
+The Jacobsville Neighborhood Soil Contamination ("Jacobsville") Superfund site is located in Evansville, Indiana.
+Over time, soil had become contaminated with lead and arsenic due to emissions from former facilities in the area.
 Operations of some of these companies date back as far as the 1880s, but all had ceased operating by the 1950s.

 EPA placed the Jacobsville site on the Superfund National Priorities List (NPL) on July 22, 2004.

 The Jacobsville Neighborhood Soil Contamination site is being addressed through federal and state actions.

 Lead levels above the Jacobsville site cleanup level of 400 parts per million (ppm) were found in residential soils in both OU1 and OU2 of the site.
 Lead is harmful because it can cause high blood pressure, digestive problems, nerve disorders, memory and concentration problems, and muscle and joint pain.
 Exposure to lead is particularly dangerous for pregnant women as lead can cause premature birth, low birth weight, or miscarriage.
 Children are especially at risk because they are more likely than adults to swallow dirt that contains lead, and they are more sensitive to the effects of lead.
 Lead exposure in children has been shown to decrease IQ scores, slow growth, and cause hearing problems.